rociojalifi/rociojalifi/contents/services/nutrition/index.md

 - Lifestyle Plan (at the discretion of the coach)
 - Recipes of snacks, portion control, travel ideas, dining out, etc.
 - Grocery shopping lists as needed
-- Meal Plan Chart (fillable)
 - Weekly goal setting
 - Healthy homework assignments

 #### Session 3 - Follow Up

-After you’ve completed your second appointment, we'll have a follow-up session to see how things are working, what challenges you might be facing, and how to progress forward.
+After you’ve completed the second appointment, we'll have a follow-up session to see how things are working, what challenges you might be facing, and how to progress forward.

-This follows up session will adjust depending on your needs.
+This follow up session will adjust depending on your needs.

 It may include specific nutrition education topics you want to learn about, customized meal plans (i.e. updates to your nutrition plan), functional nutrition and health strategies, healthy cooking education, motivational techniques, and more.

-#### START MAKING PROGRESS TODAY!
+**START MAKING PROGRESS TODAY!**

+### Prices

+#### Initial Consultation
+- 1 session €60

+#### Nutrition Plan
-###### 1 session €50
+- 1 session €50

-###### 9 sessions package
+#### Follow up
+- Short follow up (30 minutes): €16
+- Long follow up (60 minutes): €30

+### Packages

-- €119 / month (for 3 months).
+- **9 sessions package:** €125 per month (for 3 months).

   - 3 months of care.
-  - Three, 60 minutes consultations.
+  - 3 sessions of 60 minutes consultations.
+  - 3 Nutrition Plans according to your goals
+  - 3 long follow up-sessions.
   - Everything in the "What's included" menu above.

-###### 18 sessions package

-- €98 / month (for 6 months).
+- **18 sessions package:** €105 / month (for 6 months).
-  - Save €126.
   - 6 months of coaching and care.
-  - Three, 60 minutes consultation.
+  - 3 sessions of 60 minutes consultation.
-  - Five, 20 minutes Follow up Sessions.
+  - 5 sessions of 30 minutes Follow up Sessions.
+  - 6 Nutrition meal plans
   - Everything in the "What's included" menu above.
   - Unlimited messaging and support

+#### Subscriptions
+- 5 short follow-up consultations (valid for 3 months after purchase)	**€75**
+- 10 follow-up consultations (10th consultation is free) (valid for 6 months after purchase) **€144**

+**You can buy all this packages and subscriptions and share them with a friend or partner.**

+An appointment must be canceled 24 hours in advance.
+Otherwise, you will be charged half of the cost.
+`

 ##### LET'S WORK TOGETHER ♡